jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 2. BigQuery is used to prepare training, evaluation, and testing data splits
 3. AI Platform Training is used to tune hyperparameters and train a scikit-learn model
 4. The model's performance is validated against a performance threshold
-4. If the model meets or exceeds a performance threshold it is deployed as an online service using AI Platform Prediction
+4. If the model meets or exceeds the performance threshold it is deployed as an online service using AI Platform Prediction

 The ML model trained by the pipeline  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.